 Namely, the previous model had a system where the PIN code had to be entered through a PC, making your funds more vulnerable.
-SatoshiLabs upgraded on that by allowing you to enter your Model T’s PIN code via the devices touch screen.
+SatoshiLabs upgraded on that by allowing you to enter your Trezor Model T PIN code via the physical devices touch screen.

 This way you can enter the PIN knowing that no software installed on your PC can log it.
 Just make sure that no one is looking over your shoulder while entering it.

 The Trezor wallet has a feature that makes the keyboard numbers automatically shuffle order upon entering a PIN number.
 This feature was put in deliberately as it makes you focus harder on what you type in.
 It is also designed to prevent your fingerprints from “setting in” and marking which numbers you pressed most often, which could help someone who stole your wallet in accessing your funds.